fluty84/webStresser/README.md

 # WebStresser
 A GO web app to test a web petitions limit.

-ONLY FOR USE UNDER WEB OWNER AUTHORISATION
+ONLY FOR USE UNDER WEB OWNER AUTHORIZATION

 ## Requeriments
 GO installed